 Petrol stations are few and far between so make sure to stop at The Crossing to refuel and have your windows cleaned.
 Grab a snack at The Crossing Café or have a meal at the Parkway Pub where you can grill your own burgers and garlic bread!

 Between the borders of Banff and Jasper national parks are the Columbia Icefields, boasting 8 glaciers.
-We decided to partake in Brewster Canada’s Glacier Adventure tour.
+We decided to partake in Pursuit Canada’s Glacier Adventure tour.
 This consisted of travelling in a giant all-terrain ice explorer to Athabasca glacier, walking along the surface of the glacier and filling our water bottles with fresh glacier water.

 For those of you afraid of heights you might want to skip the grand-finale of the tour, the Glacier Skywalk.
 It is a walkway suspended from a cliff, 918ft (280m) over Sunwapta Valley.
 The walkway is 1km long and ends with a glass-bottomed viewing platform.
 I’m not usually afraid of heights but my legs definitely turned to jelly when I first stepped out onto what looked like thin air.

 Next stop is Jasper.
 It’s a smaller town than Banff but tends to feel more crowded due to its size.
 Treat yourself to some jewellery here, if that’s your thing.
 Ammolite is officially the world’s newest gemstone.
 It looks like a rainbow trapped in an opal.
 It can only be found in Alberta Canada and makes a great keepsake from a spectacular trip.
 There are plenty of shops in Jasper but I bought my silver ammolite ring from Our Native Land on Patricia Street.